 Find out if an on-premise or cloud solution is best for your contact center.
 Let’s take a deep dive into each to determine if you should stay or make the switch to the cloud.

 What is an on-premise contact center?

 Before we examine each solution, let’s start with what an on-premise contact center solution is.
-On premise is a contact center that owns all of the hardware and software needed to operate.
+On-premise is a contact center that owns all the hardware and software needed.
 From agent headsets to servers and software licenses and sometimes even IT support, on-premise contact centers have it all.
 But is owning and managing most, if not all, the needed parts of a contact center the best choice for you?

 How on-premise fares today

 Historically, opting for on-premise was a great choice for contact centers.
 All the infrastructure and experience stayed in the house, and with that came a sense of control.
 Contact center managers felt at ease knowing the quality and experience customers received every time they called.

 But with technological advancements in the cloud, preferences are changing.
 Contact center managers now exchange their need for control with flexibility and lower costs.
 And with it, the key selling points for on-premise systems disappear.
 Brought to the forefront instead are its deal breakers: Required (and costly) specialized support, high upfront and maintenance costs, and possible service interruptions.